People of different backgrounds can connect as well as learn from each other.

 South Asians rose from an initial 70,000 people at the beginning of the twentieth century to a sizeable 2.5 million today.
 They now contribute to 6% of the nation’s GDP.

 With the strong presence of South Asian communities and their noticeable contribution to local life, they have had plenty of coverage and attraction in the media, including documentaries in literature, art, music, academic writing.
 They have also been in the reports of local councils and other organisations, and in tourist brochures and festivals.

 The second largest city in the UK, Birmingham, is home to wide array of Asian communities, and it is growing at a rapid rate each year.
 Soho Road, home to any of the Indian Sikh community is a bustling attraction of clothing shops and restaurants.
 Ladypool Road, Stratford Road and Alum Rock Road are some of the cultural epicentres of the South Asian community.

 Of course, Birmingham is also famous for its ‘Balti Triangle’ in Small Heath and Sparkhill.
 There are over 50 restaurants that house the best Indian foods and balti’s.

 Leicester enjoys the highest ethnic minority population in the whole of the UK, at almost 30%.
-Pakistani’s and Indian sects form the biggest communities, including Gujrati’s, Kokni’s and African descended Asians.
+Pakistani’s and Indian sects from the biggest communities, including Gujarati’s, Kokni’s and African descended Asians.

-Bradford is an incredibly Asian-populated city, known as one of the British ‘Curry Capitals’.
-It is recognised globally for it’s rich culture.
+Bradford, in South Yorkshire, is an incredibly Asian-populated city, known as one of the British ‘Curry Capitals’.
+It is recognised globally for its rich culture.

 Although most immigrants came originally to work in the mills, the failure of the textiles industry (which ironically was partly due to increased competition from India, South East Asia and the Far East), led to the people moving to other jobs and work.
 Bradford is also home to a number of Asian festivals and organisations.